weirdgyn/SpriteGrabber/README.md

 The amount of sprites collected on your hunting/grabbing session is reported on the right of the _Sprites_ button.

 After you repeated the process of grabbing some times you can look at the sprites collection by clicking the button _Sprites_.
 There (on the new window) you'll find sprites depicted by their miniatures enlisted on the left.
 Clicking on a sprite will display it in all it's glory on the right panel.
 If you wish to investigate details you can zoom in by using the zoom-bar on the right of the panel istelf.
-Once you're satisfied of the sprite collection you can click on _Save_ button and select the folder where the sprite collection will be saved (as a bundle of PNG images).
+Once you're satisfied of the sprite collection you can click on _Save_ button and select the folder where the sprite collection will be saved (as a bundle of PNG images), you can do partial saving by selecting which sprite(s) to save on the left list prior to press _Save_ button.
+From this window you can also remove sprites from the collection or clear the entire collection by clicking on the appropiate context menu item of the list.

 ### Guidelines to properly collect game frames